Brooklyn court attorney whose brother loaned judge campaign money is fired

 To the Editor:

-Joe Maniscalco did an excellent job exposing Community Board 15 member Mitchell Shpelfogal firing for his Civil Court Job by the Inspector General for alleged improprieties ("Fallout From Shpelfogal Axing" 8/7 issue of your paper).
-It is now up to Michael Nelson, who appointed him to CB15 to do the ethical thing and demand that Shpelfogal resign from the Board. - Zev Yourman Brighton Beach.
+Joe Maniscalco did an excellent job exposing Community Board 15 member Mitchell Shpelfogel firing for his Civil Court Job by the Inspector General for alleged improprieties ("Fallout From Shpelfogel Axing" 8/7 issue of your paper).
+It is now up to Michael Nelson, who appointed him to CB15 to do the ethical thing and demand that Shpelfogel resign from the Board. - Zev Yourman Brighton Beach.

 Judge borrows 8OG from real estate family, then hires lender's brother

 A Brooklyn judge who took an $80,000 loan from a prominent real estate family hired one of the sons for her coveted court attorney job - even before he passed the bar exam.
 Brooklyn Civil Court Judge Lila Gold appointed Mitchell Shpelfogel, then 22, in January 2006 for the competitive $63,000-a-year state post - only weeks after he graduated from law school.
 He passed the bar a month later.